A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Analysis

 Gearbox uses a design in which each shard regularly posts a heartbeat (a collection of vote signatures) to a ``control chain'' that includes all nodes in the system.
 This design serves solely the purpose of detecting liveness.
 However, a new epoch of a shard does not wait for such a heartbeat to appear in the block of the ``control chain.''
 This oversight disregards the possibility of equivocation views among honest nodes.

-Even if a new epoch starts when the heartbeat is confirmed, there are still problems.
-The leader node of the ``control chain'' must wait until a specified time-bound to generate the block and announce any dead shards, unless it has received valid heartbeats from all shards.
-However, since there is no consensus on the set of vote signatures (heartbeats), the leader node may mistakenly consider a shard as dead while other honest nodes believe otherwise.
+Since there is no consensus on the set of vote signatures (heartbeats), the leader node may mistakenly consider a shard as dead while other honest nodes believe otherwise.
 These circumstances may lead to multiple iterations of the consensus-reaching process in the ``control chain'' until the honest nodes are aligned.
+In the worst situation, the system's security will be compromised as suggested by Lem.~\ref{fupdate}.

+\begin{lemma} The equivocation problem is contagious; finalizing a decision with the possibility of equivocation is not safe. \end{lemma}

+\begin{proof} The validity property of any binary consensus protocol (e.g., PBFT~\cite{castro1999practical}) requires all honest nodes to hold the same input value before consensus on the input value can be reached.
+As demonstrated in Lem.~\ref{llemma1}, honest nodes may encounter equivocation, thus not holding the same input value.

+Some equivocation can be resolved: for example, assume that an honest node, Alice, knows that an acceptance decision for a block $A$ of a shard has been reached, while another honest node, Bob, knows that an acceptance decision for a different block $B$ of the shard has been reached.
+In this scenario, if the leader node of the control chain proposes to accept either $A$ or $B$ with the votes attached, both Alice and Bob can safely accept the block suggested by the leader node, as more than a certain ratio $S$ of nodes have approved the decision.

+However, some equivocation cannot be resolved.
+For instance, if the leader node claims that no decision has been received in the shard, neither Alice nor Bob will accept the control chain block because they know that decisions were made.
+Nevertheless, if all other honest nodes did not receive a decision from the shard and voted for the acceptance of the control chain block, and if two adversary nodes also voted for the acceptance of the control chain block, the control chain block can still be approved even though Alice and Bob did not accept it.
+This results in an equivocation problem because there is no guarantee that the delivery of the two adversarial votes will arrive on time to all honest nodes.

+Therefore, the system cannot safely decide on a control chain block that contains equivocated decisions. \end{proof}

+The only way to avoid the unsolvable equivocation problem discussed in the proof of Lem.~\ref{fupdate} is to approve whatever the leader node of the control chain proposes, as it is impossible to deterministically decide if a shard has lost liveness.
+However, this approach allows an adversarial leader node to arbitrarily rebuild a shard that, in reality, has not lost liveness, thereby introducing additional safety vulnerabilities.

 \begin{theorem} Reticulum is secure when operating with $L=0\%$ and $S<100\%$ process shards and $L,S<50\%$ control shards. \end{theorem}